Frequently Asked Questions

 Lost Property

 There will be information kiosks across the festival.
-Please refer to our site map available online before the event or on the printed programmes at the event.
-These will hold those programmes, water, comms teams, merchandise… There will be radio comms at these kiosks, so if you’re at the wrong one, you’ll be directed to your lost belongings.
+Please refer to our site map available online before the event or at boards during the event.
+These kiosks will hold water, comms teams, merchandise… There will be radio comms at these kiosks, so if you’re at the wrong one, you’ll be directed to your lost belongings.

 Is CubaDupa accessible?